Codygits/TPF-Updates/README.md

 It is not possible to run modded Skyrim through Steam.
 You must always start the game by running SKSE through Mod Organizer 2.
 Note that I renamed the SKSE executable to The Phoenix Flavour and changed the icon for it as well.

 - Open your installation folder and double-click the ModOrganizer.exe inside.
+- Select the profile you wish to use - Wisdescreen support is selectable here.
 - In Mod Organizer 2, make sure The Phoenix Flavour is selected as executable.
 - Hit Run to start the game.
 Select NEW in the main menu.